HalimaSaadia/service-squad/README.md

 * assignment_category_0002
 * Live Link: https://assignment11-e566e.web.app

-Some Features of my website
+Some key Features of my website

 - There is navbar for all page excluding the error page.
 Navbar contain homepage, all-services, and login for none logged in user.
 For logged in user navbar contain home page, all page, dashboard, logout button.
 Footer is also available for all pages except error page.